pritam-dey3/resume/posts/experience.rst

 - Smart Scheduler: Optimizing visit plan for medical representatives.
 - Brand Gini: Recommendation system of brands that should be shown to the doctors based on their interest / speciality.
 - RCA: Root Cause Analysis of poor performance of Head Quarters
+- Visual-Aid Analysis: Analyse Visual Aids shown to the doctors based on their colour balance, abundance of text / images, location of objects to measure how much visually appealing the slides are.

 These experiences have provided me with valuable insights into the workings of the industry and helped me develop my skills as a data scientist.